 Open NVIDIA Control Panel.
 Here you have two options:

 Change Resolution or Create New Resolution: Here you can create a custom resolution for your display, but keep the refresh rate the same.
-You can test before finalizing it.
+You can test it before finalizing it.
 This is useful when you know a particular resolution was there, but the monitor resolution not listed now.

 b) Adjust Desktop Size: You can choose between Full Screen, Aspect Ratio, or no scaling.
 Scaling can be on GPU level or just monitor.
 Here is a bit of warning though.
 While it might not show any visible signs during regular work including video playback, you might see noticeable lag when playing a video game.